• Skip to primary navigation

 So easy with a slow cooker

-You really just dump all the ingredients into a slow cooker for this recipe.
-It could not be any easier!
+For this recipe, you really just dump all the ingredients into a slow cooker.
+It couldn’t be easier!

 And while you’ve got the slow cooker out, you might as well make this Healthy Taco Soup or Kid-friendly Chili.
-Both are great made ahead of time and can be frozen!
+Both are great to make ahead of time and can be frozen!

 Naturally gluten-free and dairy-free